T of C

 08. Universal Song

-The title of this melody might also be translated, "Song of the Universe" or "Grand Song" (suggesting a universal question).
-The preface attributes it to the Song dynasty scholar official Ma Cun (d.
-1096).4 There are Hao Ge lyrics in the Yuefu Shiji,5 and the actual lyrics found here and also be found in some earlier poetic collections.
-However, the source of the present melody is uncertain.
-It is found only here (the 1573 version is somewhat different from the one in 1585) and in 1618, which has similar music and almost the same lyrics.6 As in 1573 and 1585 the 1618 preface makes no mention of Yang Biaozheng having created the melody, suggesting that the melody might have already existed in an old document and so it was thus thought also to have originated with Ma Cun himself.7
+As for the source of the present melody, this is uncertain.
+It is found only here (the 1573 version is somewhat different from the one in 1585) and in 1618, which has similar music and almost the same lyrics.7 As in 1573 and 1585 the 1618 preface makes no mention of Yang Biaozheng having created the melody, suggesting that the melody might have already existed in an old document, and so claims have been made that the melody also originated with Ma Cun himself.8

-As for the 1573 and 1585 versions, they look strikingly similar (especially when compared to differences in the two versions of Yu Xian Yin): the tablatures are lined up identically in terms of characters and clusters per line.
+As for these 1573 and 1585 versions, they look strikingly similar (especially when compared to differences in the two versions of Yu Xian Yin): the tablatures are lined up identically in terms of characters and clusters per line.
 However, quite a few of the actual clusters are different, usually changing the notes by one or two pitches.
 And, as with some other pieces in the two handbooks, the 1573 version is more likely to use ornaments such as fast and slow vibrato (吟 yin and 猱 nao/rou), while the 1585 version much more commonly ornaments with a simple "up down" (上下 shangxia) or "down up" (下上 xiashang).

 The original preface (1573 difference is only in the opening bracket) begins,